Chevrotain/chevrotain/packages/website/docs/guide/performance.md

 2.  **Avoid creating parsing rules which only parse a single Terminal.**

-    There is a certain fixed overhead for the invocation of each parsing rule.
+    There is a small fixed overhead for the invocation of each parsing rule.
     Normally there is no reason to pay it for a Rule which only consumes a single Terminal.
     For example: